Transconductance Ratio CMOS Solution

 How to Calculate Transconductance Ratio CMOS?

-Transconductance Ratio CMOS calculator uses Transconductance Ratio = Transconductance of NMOS/Transconductance of PMOS to calculate the Transconductance Ratio, The Transconductance Ratio CMOS formula is defined as the ratio of transconductance parameter of NMOS to PMOS.
+Transconductance Ratio CMOS calculator uses Transconductance Ratio = Transconductance of NMOS/Transconductance of PMOS to calculate the Transconductance Ratio, Transconductance Ratio CMOS is the ratio of transconductance (change in output current in response to a change in input voltage) of two CMOS devices.
+It quantifies their relative performance or behavior in amplification or switching applications, providing insight into circuit design and optimization.
 Transconductance Ratio is denoted by Kr symbol.

 How to calculate Transconductance Ratio CMOS using this online calculator?
 To use this online calculator for Transconductance Ratio CMOS, enter Transconductance of NMOS (Kn) & Transconductance of PMOS (Kp) and hit the calculate button.
 Here is how the Transconductance Ratio CMOS calculation can be explained with given input values -> 2.5 = 0.0002/8E-05.